Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 1

 Over (222.5)

-- The Nuggets have been more successful against the spread than the Lakers this season, recording an ATS record of 44-36-2, compared to the 40-39-3 mark of the Lakers.
+- The Nuggets have covered more often than the Lakers this season, putting up an ATS record of 44-36-2, compared to the 40-39-3 record of the Lakers.

-- Los Angeles and its opponents have exceeded the over/under 52.4% of the time this season (43 out of 82).
+- Los Angeles and its opponents have eclipsed the total 52.4% of the time this season (43 out of 82).
 That's more often than Denver and its opponents have (37 out of 82).

-- As a moneyline favorite this season, the Nuggets are 43-18, a better record than the Lakers have posted (23-28) as moneyline underdogs.
+- As a moneyline underdog this season, the Lakers are 23-28, while the Nuggets are 43-18 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!